 Scott Keyes is one of the best example of an indiehacker.
 His cheap flights newsletter draws in millions of dollars each year and he doesn't have a board of directors or investors breathing down his neck.

 I'll be talking to him today and you can ask him questions as well!
-Just join our Zoom session.
+You can get access to a recording of the talk here.

 As a fan of travelling he also gets to work on something which is fun and rewarding for him.
 Let's take a look at how he makes his money.